Whenning42/vkvfb/README.md

 # Roadmap

-This project should be fairly stable at this point.
-I might add support for Windows, Mac, or Wayland, but it's not likely.
-I'll also add any missing presentation support such as supporting presentation of non-RGBA8 images, on an as needed basis for supporting apps that I'm interested in.
+This project should be fairly stable.
+I'll add additional platforms (Mac/Windows/Wayland) or presentation support as needed for my use cases.

 # Contributing

-I'll make an effort to engage with issues, feature requests, or pull requests, but no guarentees.
+Issues, feature requests, or pull requests are all welcome, but no guarantees that I'll respond to them.
+For major fixes or changes, open an issue before submitting a pull request.